vibbits/gentle-hands-on-python/quizzes/day2_after_lunch.md

 D.  `SyntaxError`

-# Tuples and Lists are exactly equivalent
+# Strings and Lists are exactly equivalent

 - Yes